express delivery

 Enzoflam contains diclofenac (reduces pain and inflammation), paracetamol (relieves pain and fever), and serratiopeptidase (helps reduce swelling).
 Zerodol SP contains diclofenac, aceclofenac, and serratiopeptidase.
 Hifenac contains only aceclofenac.
 Intagesic MR and K Trip Forte combine pain relievers with muscle relaxants, making them better for muscle spasm–related pain.
 Tramadol is a much stronger painkiller used for severe pain.
 Maxtra Cold is intended for cold symptoms, not for inflammatory pain.
 Enzoflam is suitable for pain associated with inflammation and swelling; however, the choice depends on the condition.
 Always consult your doctor before using it.

 Enzoflam is a pain-relief medicine, not an antibiotic.
 It may cause side effects such as stomach irritation, acidity, nausea, dizziness, or heartburn, particularly when taken on an empty stomach or for prolonged periods.
 Rarely, it can cause serious stomach bleeding, which may appear as bloody vomit or black stools.
+Serratiopeptidase can prevent clot formation and may lead to serious bleeding problems; it is not meant for patients with hemophilia or other bleeding disorders.
 Discontinue the medication and seek medical help immediately if this occurs.
 High doses or prolonged use can strain the liver, so it should be avoided or used cautiously in people with liver disease or heavy alcohol use.
 It can also affect kidney function, so it is not recommended for kidney transplant patients or those with severe kidney disease unless a doctor specifically advises it.
-Always use the lowest effective dose for the shortest time and follow your doctor’s advice.
+Always use the lowest effective dose for the shortest time and follow your doctor's advice.

 Enzoflam can help reduce pain, swelling, and fever that may accompany conditions such as hemorrhoids, sinus pain, or respiratory discomfort, but it does not treat the infection itself.
 It will not kill bacteria or viruses causing UTI, chickenpox, or sinus infections, and it does not cure these conditions.
 It is primarily used for symptom relief, whereas the underlying cause typically requires specific treatment, such as antibiotics or other medications prescribed by a physician; therefore, always consult your physician before using it for infection-related problems.